-Fortunately, more and more of my c-suite and senior level executive clients are aware of how important it is for them to have a solid online presence, to land a great-fit new gig.
+Fortunately, more and more of my c-suite and senior level executive clients are aware that, to land a great-fit new gig, they need to have a solid online presence and be mindful of online reputation management.

 But they often don’t know how to go about building an online footprint.
 They struggle with how far they’re willing to go with it.
 And they need help navigating their online reputation management.